vietmap-company/vietmap-react-native-navigation/README.md

 #### `  onRouteProgressChange?: (event: NavigationProgressData) => void;`

-This callback will response a `NavigationProgressData` model, which contain all data of current navigation progress
+This callback will response a `NavigationProgressData` model, which contain all data of current navigation progress.
+More details for `NavigationProgressData` description [here](./NavigationProgressData.md)

 #### `onCancelNavigation`